2020 Accredited Online Speech Pathology Degrees & Programs

 What is the difference between a speech therapist and speech pathologist?

 There is no difference between a speech therapist and speech pathologist.
-The term speech therapist is no longer used.
-However, professionals prefer to be called speech-language pathologists (SLPs).
-An SLP is trained to assess and treat individuals with communication disabilities or people with difficulties swallowing food and drink.
+The term speech therapist is no longer used because professional clinicians prefer to be called speech-language pathologists (SLPs).
+An SLP is trained to assess and treat individuals with speech disorders, communication challenges, or people with difficulties swallowing food and drink.